JavierOlmedo/OASS/README.md

 # OWASP Automatic Scan Script

-> 👨🏿‍💻 A simple tool to check OWASP test from your website.
+> A simple tool to check OWASP test from your website.

 ## Info

-⚠️ This project is under development ⚠️
+⚠️ This project does not have realease version ⚠️

 ## Use